isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/Youthoria!.png)

 Four PL-lites from Class 3B3 represented PLMGSS in the finals of the Tourism Innovation Challenge 2013 organised by Temasek Polytechnic on 15 and 16 July 2013.
-They were to conceptualise a proposal aimed at turning Singapore into an attractive destination for youth travellers.
+They were to conceptualise a proposal aimed at turning Singapore into an attractive destination for youth travellers.&nbsp;

-Our girls put together a tour concept entitled ‘Youthoria’ that sought to weave in their experiences gained through the school’s unique Overseas Faithful-In-Service (FIS)programme by inviting youth tourists to engage in social projects – an idea which was commended as ‘heart-warming’ by one of the judges from the Singapore Tourism Board.
+Our girls put together a tour concept entitled ‘Youthoria’ that sought to weave in their experiences gained through the school’s unique Overseas Faithful-In-Service (FIS)programme by inviting youth tourists to engage in social projects – an idea which was commended as ‘heart-warming’ by one of the judges from the Singapore Tourism Board.&nbsp;

-The proposal ultimately came in 4 th overall in the competition, a testament of not only their creativity but also the school’s successful overseas service learning project!
+The proposal ultimately came in 4&nbsp;th&nbsp;overall in the competition, a testament of not only their creativity but also the school’s successful overseas service learning project!&nbsp;

-The school congratulates the team comprising Lim Ying, Natale Tan, Chloe Chan and Yvvyan Tan for their achievement!
+The school congratulates the team comprising Lim Ying, Natale Tan, Chloe Chan and Yvvyan Tan for their achievement!&nbsp;

-****Pupils’ Reflections:****
+****Pupils’ Reflections:****&nbsp;

 “The competition was interesting for me as I am very keen in the tourism industry and may even consider a post-secondary course in Tourism and Resort Management.
-It helped me to gain insights on the Singapore tourism industry.” **_– Natale Tan_**
+It helped me to gain insights on the Singapore tourism industry.”&nbsp;**_– Natale Tan_**&nbsp;

 “This competition taught me that cooperation and team work is important as the tasks were numerous.
-We would not have gotten things done without the efforts of one another!” **_\- Lim Ying_**
+We would not have gotten things done without the efforts of one another!”&nbsp;**_\- Lim Ying_**&nbsp;

-“This competition has forced us to think out of the box and come up with new ideas and concepts.” **_– Chloe Chan_**
+“This competition has forced us to think out of the box and come up with new ideas and concepts.”&nbsp;**_– Chloe Chan_**&nbsp;